CAN-MM: Multiplexed Message Authentication Code for Controller Area Network message authentication in road vehicles: Experimental results

-\autoref{fig:15} shows the output signal produced by the CAN-MM node\#1 (\autoref{fig:14}).
-The first signal (green) shows a portion of a transmitted CAN bitstream.
-The second signal shows the differential electrical signal associated with the previous bitstream in a standard CAN transmitter.
-The third signal (brown lines) represents the MAC frame to be multiplexed with the CAN bitstream.
-Finally, the last plot shows the CAN-MM electrical signals sent on CAN-H and CAN-L, where the MAC bitstream is multiplexed with the CAN bitstream.
+The collected signal diagrams, illustrated in the following figures, show the electrical signals generated by each module depicted in \autoref{fig:14}.
+The output signals generated by \ac{CAN-MM} node \#1 are illustrated in \autoref{fig:15}, which depicts four subplots.
+The blue line in the first subplot illustrates a section of a transmitted \ac{CAN} bitstream, while the second one displays the differential electrical signals.
+The third subplot shows the \ac{CAN-MM} electrical signals that are transmitted on \ac{CANH} and \ac{CANL}, where \ac{MAC} signal in the fourth subplot is multiplexed.